ietf-wg-cellar/matroska-specification/chapters.md

 The `ChapterSegmentUID` is a binary value and the base element to set up a `Linked Chapter` in 2 variations: the Linked-Duration linking and the Linked-Edition linking.
-For both variations the following 3 conditions **MUST** be met:
+For both variations, the following 3 conditions **MUST** be met:

  1. The `EditionFlagOrdered Flag` **MUST** be true.
  2. The `ChapterSegmentUID` **MUST NOT** be the `SegmentUID` of its own `Segment`.